fausecteam/ctf-gameserver/README.md

 * Scalability: We couldn't really estimate the load beforehand, nor could we easily do realistic load-testing.
 That's why the components are loosely coupled and can be run on different machines.

-Licensing
+Copyright
 ---------
+The Gameserver was initially created by Christoph Egger and Felix Dreissig.
+It is currently maintained by Felix Dreissig and Simon Ruderich with contributions from others.

-The whole gameserver is released under the MIT (expat) license.
-Contributions are welcome!
+It is released under the ISC License.